 While every activity can have an associated addiction, there is no actual group in existence (yet) called Backpackers Anonymous.
 So, if you’re addicted to backpacking and want to quit, this place isn’t the best to visit.
 On the other hand, if you’re looking for top-quality backpacking gear and some suggestions for various types of conditions, Backpackers Anonymous Blog is the place to go.

 There you’ll find a ton of recommendations for everything from the best backpacks for backpacking trips to sun protection supplies, along with backpacking travel tips for various countries.
+You can also benefit from the ultimate backpacking guide and checklist.
 Even if you’re not a backpacker, you can still visit and stare in awe at the best water filters and outdoor cooking supplies.
 That place has everything you need to make your trip safe and fun, and to help you avoid those globe-trotting rattlesnakes that specifically target backpackers.

-How Many Backpacks Would a Backpack Pack if a Backpack Could Pack Backs?
+How Many Backs Would a Backpack Pack if a Backpack Could Pack Backs?

 Five.
 But occasionally seven, considering one backpack could pack one and a half backs, which would equate to seven backpacks, but typically it only carries 1.246, which amounts to five.
 It’s also important to consider that a roaming backpack travels at 5.43 miles per hour, which burns backpack calories at a rate of approximately .0002 backs per second, but at slower speeds, a backpack could pack more backpacks if the ratio is 1.05 backpacks to .2 backs.

 Why Backpack When It’s Easier to Be a Nerd Sitting At Home Reading This?